The Book of Virtues: Adventures from the Book of Virtues

 In 1996, the 1993 Virtues collection became the basis for PBS' first primetime animated series, Adventures from the Book of Virtues.
 The series' main human characters, Annie Redfeather (a Native American) and Zach Nichols, were accompanied by three animal friends: woodchuck Aristotle, buffalo Plato, and bobcat Socrates.
 Celebrity guest voices included Ed Asner, Tim Curry, Shelley Duvall, Mark Hamill, Kathy Najimy, Malcolm-Jamal Warner, and Elijah Wood.
 Produced by PorchLight Entertainment and funded by the John M. Olin Foundation, the animated Virtues aired for three seasons until 2000, and was rerun in more than 65 countries by the 2010s.
 It was supported by merchandise from Wendy's and Chick-fil-A (among other companies), and VHS/DVD releases from Warner Home Video.

 Click (2006)

-A comedy film Click, starring and produced by comedian Adam Sandler and directed by Frank Coraci, was distributed by Sony Pictures on June 23, 2006, in United States, which was loosely based on one of the stories in Virtues, "The Magic Thread", which follows the story about a workaholic family man, Michael Newman (played by Sandler), who acquires a magical universal remote to use it to control reality.
+A comedy film, Click, starring and produced by comedian Adam Sandler and directed by Frank Coraci, was distributed by Sony Pictures on June 23, 2006, in the United States, which was loosely based on one of the stories in Virtues, "The Magic Thread", which follows the story about a workaholic family man, Michael Newman (played by Sandler), who acquires a magical universal remote to use it to control reality.
 It is also the only Sandler-produced film to be nominated for Academy Award, which was for Best Makeup, but lost to Pan's Labyrinth.